 Overview

-Spammers often use email spoofing to hide from where their spam emails are sent.
-They do this so they can send out hundreds of emails that appear to be originating from your website.
-If you receive "undeliverable" bounced emails that you never actually sent, a spammer could be spoofing your domain.
+Bad spoofing is when spammers use your email address to hide from where their spam emails are originating, allowing them to send out hundreds of emails that appear to be from your website.

 Protecting against bad spoofing

-- DKIM is a method of email authentication that is enabled automatically for all DreamHost mail accounts.
+DKIM is a method of email authentication that is enabled automatically for all DreamHost mail accounts.
+You can use DKIM records to make spoofed emails more easily recognizable as suspicious and, hopefully, discourage spammers from spoofing your domain.

 //set the recipient email address, where to send emails to $to_email = incoming@example.com;